 Best Mining Software in 2020 – Tested With 1080Ti 11GB

-The initial plan was to use average BTC prices during mining and then create some kind of points system which takes BTC price into account.
+The initial plan was to use average BTC prices during mining and then create some kind of points system which takes BTC prices into account.

-That seemed only fair since BTC price fluctuates pretty much every second.
+That seemed only fair since the BTC price fluctuates pretty much every second.